lkesteloot/alice/alice3/README.md

 	* Locate the 2-pin header closest to the MicroSD socket.
 	  There's no label on this header.
-        * Attach a serial transceiver to this header; transmit to the pin closest to the ARM, and receive from the other pin farthest.
+        * Attach a serial transceiver to this header; transmit to the pin closest to the ARM, and receive from the other pin.
 	  E.g. connect FTDI Tx to the pin closer to the ARM and FTDI Rx to the pin further from the ARM.
-        * When you hard reboot or power on the Alice III, you should see on the serial port "Alice 3 I/O firmware" followed by the firmware build date.
+        * When you hard-reset or power-on the Alice III, you should see on the serial port "Alice 3 I/O firmware" followed by the firmware build date.
 * Z80:
     * Format a MicroSD card for FAT32.
-    * Copy rom/rom.bin to the MicroSD card and rename to “bootrom.bin”.
-    * Copy binaries/boot.dsk and binaries/disks.txt to the MicroSD card.
+    * Copy `binaries/bootrom.bin`, `binaries/boot.dsk` and `binaries/disks.txt` to the MicroSD card.
-    * Install the MicroSD card in the Alice III and power on or hard reboot the Alice III.
+    * Install the MicroSD card in the Alice III and power-on or hard-reset the Alice III.